-Candidates interested in preparing for the INBDE may visit https://jcnde.ada.org/inbde/inbde-prepare and download the document titled "INBDE practice questions (PDF)" that are available for use by stakeholders and communities of interest.
+Candidates interested in preparing for the INBDE may visit ADA.org/INBDE and download the INBDE practice questions (PDF) that are available for use by stakeholders and communities of interest.
 These questions were developed by INBDE test constructors to help introduce the INBDE approach to candidates and schools.
 The JCNDE believes practice questions are best used to simply familiarize candidates with item formats.
 The JCNDE does not guarantee that the information in INBDE practice questions is accurate, current, or relevant.
-Practice questions may no longer be consistent with the current examination specifications, content emphasis, item formatting guidelines, and examination structure.
-Due to the dynamic nature of dental practice and the biomedical sciences, these materials may be outdated.
+Practice questions may no longer be consistent with current examination specifications, content emphasis, item formatting guidelines, and examination structure.
+Due to advances in dental practice and the biomedical sciences, these materials may be outdated.
 Candidates are cautioned not to limit preparation for the examination to the review of practice questions.

 All practice questions are the property of the JCNDE, for use by educators and students within educational environments and for individual study.
 These questions are copyrighted and may not be reproduced in any format, whether paper or electronic, without the expressed written permission of the JCNDE.

-For additional information regarding this examination, please visit the following web page: https://jcnde.ada.org/en/inbde
+For additional information regarding this examination, please visit the following web page: ADA.org/INBDE.